rare-magma/cloudflare-exporter/README.md

   - This token should have write access to the `BUCKET` defined above.
 - `CLOUDFLARE_API_TOKEN` should be the cloudflare API token value.
   - This token should be assigned the `All zones - Analytics:Read` permission.
+  - Additionally, the `Account Analytics:Read` permission is necessary for workers metrics.
+- `CLOUDFLARE_ACCOUNT_TAG` should be the tag associated with the cloudflare account.
 - Required for cloudflare accounts on a paid plan:
   - `CLOUDFLARE_ACCOUNT_EMAIL` should be the email associated with the paid cloudflare account.